sciencestack-ai/latex2json/README.md

 Currently supports a wide variety of latex papers on arxiv.

+## Why LaTeX2JSON instead of Pandoc or plasTeX?

+LaTeX2JSON is first and foremost a **much more reliable LaTeX parser**.
+Where other tools often fail on complex, real-world documents, LaTeX2JSON is designed to handle a wide range of macros, environments, and scoping rules you actually see in academic papers.
+### What makes it different
+- **Stronger Core Parsing**
+  Handles tricky macro definitions and expansions (`\newcommand`, `\def`, `\renewcommand`, nested parameters, `##1` patterns) that Pandoc ignores and plasTeX only partially supports.
+- **Tested on Real Research Papers**
+  Built and stress-tested against hundreds of arXiv papers in math, physics, and CS.
+It works on the documents that typically break Pandoc/plasTeX, not just minimal LaTeX examples.
+- **Structured JSON Output**
+  Instead of HTML or XML, LaTeX2JSON gives you a clean JSON AST — making it easy to plug into React frontends, annotation systems, or AI pipelines without post-processing.
+- **Scoping and Redefinitions**
+  Tracks scope correctly when macros are redefined mid-document (common in math papers).
+This avoids subtle inconsistencies that appear in other parsers.
+- **Built for Developers**
+  Designed as a transpiler — you get a semantically faithful representation of the document, ready for programmatic use, not just a rendered view.

+## Brief
 This parser focuses on extracting document content rather than preserving LaTeX's visual format:

 - While the semantic structure (sections, equations, etc.) is maintained, layout-specific elements like page formatting, column arrangements, and table styling are not represented in the JSON output.